 The Landscape

-Conversational AI is entering high-trust domains — healthcare, education, financial services, mental wellness — where the product's relationship with the user is ongoing, personal, and built on accumulated context.
+Conversational AI is entering high-trust domains: healthcare, education, financial services, mental wellness.
+In these domains, the product's relationship with the user is ongoing, personal, and built on accumulated context.
 These are not search engines or chatbots answering one-off questions.
 They are agents that remember, adapt, and form something close to a working relationship with the people who use them.

 This changes the safety problem in ways that most teams underestimate.

-The inherited approach to AI safety is content moderation — a stateless classifier that evaluates each message in isolation and makes a binary decision: block or allow.
+The inherited approach to AI safety is content moderation: a stateless classifier that evaluates each message in isolation and makes a binary decision to block or allow.
 That design was built for social platforms, where the threat is an adversarial user posting harmful content and the correct intervention is removal.

 In high-trust domains, that model breaks down on three axes.